wp-plugins/list-authors/readme.txt

 2. The List Authors widget configuration.

 == Changelog ==

+= 2.0.1 =
+* Small fix for versions of WordPress older than 2.8.

 = 2.0 =
 * List can be sorted by name or post count.